-- Immediate: We’re in a quick, always-on, what’s the latest world.
+- Immediate: We’re in a quick, always-on, real-time world.
 People want to know what’s happening now.
 So use mobile to share in-the-moment updates.
 Post pics from your event as it happens.
 Send updates when your fundraiser hits a new milestone.
 When your nonprofit is changing lives, show stories of those successes as they happen.

 - Relevant: Everything you communicate has to connect with people.
 This is an ancient marketing rule, but it’s even more true today with mobile.
 You have more intimate access to people than ever before (you’re in their pocket!), so you have to make it count.
 Segment your audience.
 Use Rally Insights to better understand your supporters and send targeted messages.